zapier/Zapier-for-Alfred/README.md

 ![Escaping](https://cdn.zappy.app/f7302b7883401e2ad78e5e2d850fe7ca.png)

-These settings can be found by clicking Configure Object in the Run Script object.
+These settings can be found by clicking **Configure Object** in the Run Script object.

 Want to use this workflow with more than one Zap?
-Just right-click on "Zapier for Alfred" in the sidebar, select Duplicate, then add your new Zap's Webhook URL to the environment variables and add a new keyword to the keyword option.
+Just right-click on "Zapier for Alfred" in your Workflows sidebar, select Duplicate, then add your new Zap's Webhook URL to the environment variables and add a new keyword to the keyword option.

 Enjoy!